3ware/gitops-2024/.github/README.md

 ## To do list

 - [ ] Grafana Port Check
-- [ ] Pull request labels environment
-- [ ] Job matrix / branched for multiple environments
+- [ ] Fix drift detection for multiple environments
-- [ ] Replace manual terraform commands with tf-via-pr for fmt and validate now this is supported
-- [ ] Raise `plan-parity` issue with TF-via-PR maintainer